-Line 6 - Total Income Tax credits - Add Lines 1 through 5 of Column A and enter the result on CIFT-620, Line 17B, Column 1.
+Line 6 - Total Income Tax credits - Add Lines 1 through 5 of Column A and enter the result here and on CIFT-620, Line 17B, Column 1.

-Line 7 - Total Franchise Tax credits - Add Lines 1 through 5 of Column B and enter the result on CIFT-620, Line 17B, Column 2.
+Line 7 - Total Franchise Tax credits - Add Lines 1 through 5 of Column B and enter the result here and on CIFT-620, Line 17B, Column 2.

-50F - Inventory Tax - You must use Form R-10610 to calculate the amount of credit you can claim.
-R.S.
-47:6006 allows a credit against income or corporate franchise tax for valorem taxes paid to political subdivisions in Louisiana on inventory held by manufacturers, distributors, or retailers.
+50F - Inventory Tax - You must use Form R-10610, Schedule of Ad Valorem Tax Credit Claimed by Manufacturers, Distributors, and Retailers, to calculate the amount of credit you can claim.
+Revised Statute 47:6006 allows a credit against income or corporate franchise tax for ad valorem taxes paid to political subdivisions in Louisiana on inventory held by manufacturers, distributors, or retailers.
+For purposes of the limitations on refundability, members included in a consolidated federal tax return will be treated as one taxpayer.
 If the total amount eligible for the credit is less than or equal to \$500,000, 100 percent of any excess credit is refundable, and for total eligible amounts above \$500,000, 75 percent of any excess credit up to a maximum of \$750,000 is refundable.
 For businesses formed or first registered to do business in Louisiana after April 15, 2016, if the total amount eligible for the credit is less than \$10,000, 100 percent of any excess credit is refundable, and for total eligible amounts of \$10,000 or more, 75 percent of any excess credit up to a maximum of \$750,000 is refundable.
-The inventory credit is nonrefundable for taxes paid on inventory by any manufacturer who claimed the property tax exemption under the Industrial Tax Exemption program (ITEP) during the same year the inventory taxes were paid.
+The inventory tax credit is nonrefundable for taxes paid on inventory by any manufacturer who claimed the property tax exemption under the Industrial Tax Exemption program (ITEP) during the same year the inventory taxes were paid.

 51F - Ad Valorem Natural Gas - You must use Form R-10610 to calculate the amount of credit you can claim.
-R.S.
-47:6006 allows a credit against income tax or corporate franchise tax for ad valorem taxes paid to political subdivisions in Louisiana on natural gas held, used or consumed in providing natural gas storage services or operating natural gas storage facilities.
+Revised Statute 47:6006 allows a credit against income tax or corporate franchise tax for ad valorem taxes paid to political subdivisions in Louisiana on natural gas held, used or consumed in providing natural gas storage services or operating natural gas storage facilities.
 For purposes of the limitations on refundability, members included in a consolidated federal tax return will be treated as one taxpayer.
 If the total amount eligible for the credit is less than or equal to \$500,000, 100 percent of any excess credit is refundable, and for total eligible amounts above \$500,000, 75 percent of any excess credit up to a maximum of \$750,000 is refundable.
 For businesses formed or first registered to do business in Louisiana after April 15, 2016, if the total amount eligible for the credit is less than \$10,000, 100 percent of any excess credit is refundable, and for total eligible amounts of \$10,000 or more, 75 percent of any excess credit up to a maximum of \$750,000 is refundable.